An International Agreement to Prevent the Premature Creation of Artificial Superintelligence

 Remote sensing primarily serves international verification efforts, providing independent validation of declared facilities without requiring ground access.
 While less precise than on-site inspection, satellite and aerial surveillance offers continuous, non-intrusive monitoring that can detect major discrepancies between declared and actual infrastructure.
 Domestic authorities can also leverage these capabilities to identify potentially undeclared facilities, though their primary verification tools typically have higher resolution.

 \subparagraph{Power Consumption Monitoring} One H100 GPU has a power consumption of 700 W, similar to that of the average American home.
-A datacenter with hundreds of thousands of chips has similar power use to a small city.
+A data center with hundreds of thousands of chips has similar power use to a small city.
 Facilities with this sort of power draw require specialized electricity infrastructure, such as large transmission lines.
-This electricity infrastructure can easily be seen via satellite; even publicly available satellite imagery reveals transmission lines for facilities like aluminium smelters and desalination plants which have comparable power requirements.
+This electricity infrastructure can easily be seen via satellite; even publicly available satellite imagery reveals transmission lines for facilities like aluminum smelters and desalination plants which have comparable power requirements.

 It is possible to bury transmission lines, but this construction effort would take a long time and would itself be visible to satellites.
-It seems unlikely that there are currently large datacenters powered by buried transmission lines.
+It seems unlikely that there are currently large data centers powered by buried transmission lines.

 Once a facility is determined to be using anomalously high power, it should be straightforward for domestic authorities or the international verification effort to perform an in-person inspection.
-This might involve sending inspectors to all aluminium smelters to ensure they have not secretly been refurbished into clandestine data centers.
+This might involve sending inspectors to all aluminum smelters to ensure they have not secretly been refurbished into clandestine data centers.

 Electricity data is generally less sensitive than other intelligence sources, making it more readily shareable for the international verification effort.

 \subparagraph{Human Intelligence and Interviews} The establishment and operation of data centers involves extensive human networks: AI researchers, data center operators, HVAC technicians, hardware vendors, and many more.
 Interviews with these individuals can reveal undeclared facilities or discrepancies in reported configurations.